Gabriella439/slides/modevar/modevar.md

 This comes in handy when refactoring code, to ensure that refactors are safe

-# Why is the tooling (comparatively) good?
+# Things that help tooling quality

-The main reasons why are:
+The main factors that contribute to quality are:

 * The language is small